ktoso/rx-wiki/Observable-Utility-Operators.md

 [[images/rx-operators/synchronize.png]]

-It is possible for an Observable to invoke its Observers' methods asynchronously, perhaps in different threads.
+It is possible for an Observable to invoke its Subscribers' methods asynchronously, perhaps in different threads.
 This could make an Observable poorly-behaved, in that it might invoke `onCompleted` or `onError` before one of its `onNext` invocations.
 You can force such an Observable to be well-behaved and synchronous by applying the `synchronize( )` method to it.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#synchronize(rx.Observable)">`synchronize(observable)`</a>